gabrieldasneves/PokeHunter-FrontEndTraining/README.md

 # Poke Hunter

 ## YES!
 A pokemon project.
-Made in a Frontend training for newbies as tha challenge to apply everything we've being learning.
+Made in a Frontend training for newbies as a challenge to apply everything we've being learning.

 <hr>
 <br>